Micahel-GMV/Alcoholizer/README.md

     This is tutorial project based on different tutorials, lessons and articles.
-    Many thanks to channels and authors that shared their knowledge.
+    Many thanks to channels and authors for sharing their knowledge.
 Here are main sources I used: https://www.youtube.com/watch?v=1q8YQMEAleY&t=1101s - quick tutorial on Spring Boot Framework quickstart. https://habrahabr.ru/post/257223/ - small Spring Boot example project with lots of comments. https://github.com/gwenn/sqlite-dialect/ - SQLite dialect from gwenn